Planning your Trip

 - Dress comfortably as sitting on board an aircraft can sometimes be uncomfortable.

-- The Department of Health has dedicated a section of their site to health advice for those travelling abroad.
+- The NHS Website has a section dedicated to health advice for those travelling abroad.

 Getting to the Airport

-- Plan your transport and, if necessary, the route you will be taking to the airport.
+- Plan your transport and get to know your route to the airport.

 - If you are driving to the airport, ensure that you have booked airport parking in advance.